Terre Haute, Indianapolis and Eastern Traction Company: Operations

+Routes

+In addition to the interurban lines, the Terre Haute, Indianapolis and Eastern also operated local streetcar services in Terre Haute, Richmond, Brazil, and New Castle.

 Absorption into Indiana Railroad

-The THI&E was perhaps the financially weakest line of the great Indiana interurbans.
-During the prosperous 1920s, its consistent operating deficits were offset only by the sale of power from its coal driven power plants and by the profits of the Indianapolis Street Railway, a subsidiary company.
-The onset of the Depression added to its woes, and the THI&E went into "operating" bankruptcy called Receivership, where it would continue to operate but not be obligated to pay interest on its bonded debt on April 2, 1930.
-At this time Samuel Insull's Midland Utilities was in the process of consolidating most of the major Indiana interurbans (Indiana Service Corporation, Interstate Public Service, Union Traction, Northern Indiana Power, and the THI&E) into the new Indiana Railroad.
+The THI&E was perhaps the financially weakest line of the great Indiana interurban railways.
+During the prosperous 1920s, its consistent operating deficits were offset only by the sale of power from its coal driven power plants and by the profits of the Indianapolis Street Railway Company, a subsidiary company.
+The onset of the Depression added to its woes, and on April 2, 1930, the THI&E went into an "operating" bankruptcy called Receivership, in which it continued to operate but was not obligated to pay interest on its bonded debt.
+At this time Samuel Insull's Midland Utilities was in the process of consolidating most of the major Indiana interurbans (Indiana Service Corporation, Interstate Public Service, Union Traction, Northern Indiana Power, and the THI&E) into the new Indiana Railroad (IR).
 The unprofitable branch lines that made up much of the THI&E did not fit into Insull's master plan, and they were abandoned.
 The busy west-east Terre Haute through Indianapolis to Richmond line survived, but the Danville, Martinsville, Lafayette and Crawfordsville branches were abandoned on October 31, 1930.
-The Sullivan and Clinton lines were abandoned early the next year.
-In June 1931, Midland Utilities absorbed the THI&E into its Indiana Railroad.
-Track and facilities were improved, and THI&E's large wood passenger combines (passenger+freight in one car) replaced with new lightweight fast passenger cars.
+The Sullivan and Clinton lines followed on May 30, 1931.
+The Following month, Midland Utilities absorbed the THI&E into its Indiana Railroad.
+Track and facilities were improved, and THI&E's large wood passenger combines were replaced with new lightweight fast passenger cars.
 Some of the old wood cars became freight box motors.
 The last of this former THI&E line was abandoned in 1940, and the Indiana Railroad itself abandoned all operations in 1941.

 The essential Dayton and Western connection

-The THI&E, in 1930 now the Indiana Railroad, and the Dayton and Western interurban tied together at Richmond, Indiana.
-The two lines combined their equipment to run direct no car change passenger service from Indianapolis to Dayton, Ohio As pasennger businees diminished, the two line's freight business picked up, and for the Indiana Railraod the Dayton and Western was essential for moving freight to Dayton and to the rest of Ohio, particularly to industrial Toledo and Cleveland.
-When the Dayton and Western went bankrupt in 1937, it was a big financial blow to the Indiana Railroad and its Ohio freight interchange partner at Richmond, the Cincinnati and Lake Erie Railroad.
+In 1930, the THI&E (now part of the IR) and the Dayton and Western Traction Company combined their equipment to run direct no car change passenger service from Indianapolis to Dayton, Ohio.
+As passenger business diminished, the two lines' freight business picked up, and the Dayton and Western was essential for moving freight to Dayton and the rest of Ohio, particularly to industrial Toledo and Cleveland.
+When the Dayton and Western went bankrupt in 1937, it was a big financial blow to the both Indiana Railroad and its Ohio freight interchange partner at Dayton, the Cincinnati and Lake Erie Railroad.
 Both the IR and the C&LE ceased operations within a few years.